Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Column.md

          *
          * @param predicate Callable that is used to find matches.
          *
-         * @result result1 True if all match.
+         * @result allMatch True if all match.
          *
          * @example
          * pipeline example {